 Funky smells are big turnoffs for buyers.
 I can’t emphasize this too much.
 If your house smells of doggie or animal urine, cigarette smoke, old greasy kitchen, or mold, you need to address this if you expect to sell your home.

 You Hang Around During Showings

-If you think hanging out in the house to keep an eye on things or answer questions for buyers is helping your home to sell guess again.
+If you think hanging out in the house to keep an eye on things or answer questions for buyers is helping your home sell, guess again.
 The first step in getting to an offer is allowing the buyers to make an emotional attachment to your property and picture themselves living in it.
 The seller’s presence will torpedo the chance of that happening.
-Additionally, buyers are not comfortable opening closets and cabinets and looking into nooks and crannies in front of a homeowner.
+Additionally, buyers are uncomfortable opening closets and cabinets and looking into nooks and crannies in front of a homeowner.
 Also, they will not feel free to discuss objections to the property they may have with their agent.

 Your Curb Appeal Gets a D-

-When a buyer approaches the front of your home and sees, old cars in the driveway, unkempt lawn, overgrown shrubbery, a battered and rusty mailbox, dirty light fixtures and a peeling front door they will not be impressed.
-Rather than motivated to go inside and look around they will most likely be inspired to skip the home tour altogether.
+When a buyer approaches the front of your home and sees old cars in the driveway, unkempt lawn, overgrown shrubbery, a battered and rusty mailbox, dirty light fixtures, and a peeling front door, they will not be impressed.
+Rather than being motivated to go inside and look around, they will most likely be inspired to skip the home tour altogether.

 If you believe your home has been languishing on the market too long, your agent’s experience and knowledge are invaluable.
 He can tell you the problem and recommend a course of action or a lowering of your sale price to compensate.